 The combination of readily available technology, proven concepts for integrated operation and remote operation, and a willingness to change the operational philosophy, will all have a great impact on how we will operate in the future.
 The benefits will be measured in cost-savings from optimised production, reduction in environmental impact, and reduced risk to human life.

 Utilising more technology, automation, and integrated and remote operation, can also make you more vulnerable for downtime due to outages of network and critical equipment.
 This may increase the risks related to both unintentional incidents like failure of equipment or human-error, and it can also come from intentional attacks like cyber-attacks or sabotage.

 Recommendations for the future

 The key for sustainability would be to fully adopt the new digitalisation tools and adjust the strategy towards a more automated/integrated- and remote operation.
-This will provide better leverage towards fluctuations in oil price and a will likely present a much lower break-even threshold.
-The important part to succeed with this is to develop routines and procedures to handle all risk elements that become relevant in such an adjustment of the operational aspect.
+This will provide better leverage towards fluctuations in oil price and will likely present a much lower break-even threshold.
+To succeed with this it is important to develop routines and procedures to handle all risk elements that become relevant in such an adjustment of the operational aspect.
 The industry should standardise and build a governing framework to establish a reputable concept and trustworthy process for remote operation.